Where can I find a list of classes?

 Is there a specific course sequence I should follow?

-We encourage most students to take LSC 720: Introduction to Communication Theory and Research during their first semester of study (if it is offered).
+We encourage most students to fulfill their communication theory requirement (LSC 625, 823, or 902) during their first semester of study (if it is offered).
 Students will work with their faculty advisor to select classes every semester.
 There is a great range of flexibility for students to take the rest of the requirements and electives when it will best benefit their study.

 What is the average credit load students take each semester?